 Siblings who are separated by adoption often search for each other once they become adults.
 While the reasons for conducting such a search vary, many adoptees are simply curious about their biological families.
-Frequently, a major life event is the reason adults who were adopted as children initiate a search, reports the Child Welfare Information Gateway.
 State laws regarding adoptions vary, although some states allow more access to adoption records than others.

 Write down any information your adopted parents have shared with you -- the name of one or both birth parents, your place of birth or the name of the agency that handled your adoption.
 Any medical history information about your parents can be helpful in your search as well.